The Resurgence of CBOs in Eastern Congo

-Action for Hope (ADE), AFEM, Centre Olame, Children's Voice, Christian Bilingual University of Congo (UCBC), Congolese Coalition for Transitional Justice (CCTJ), Dynamique de Femmes Juristes (DFJ), Forum of Ituri Women (FOMI), Group for the Education and Training of the Victims of Nyiragongo (ETN), HEAL Africa, ICCN, Mutaani FM, Network for Security Sector Reform & Justice (RRSSJ), Panzi Foundation, Panzi Hospital, Promotion of Youth Basketball (PJB), SOCOAC/Green House, Let Africa Live (LAV), SFVS, Synergy/CREDDHO, Un Jour Nouveau, Yole!
+Action for Hope (ADE), AFEM, Centre Olame, Children's Voice, Christian Bilingual University of Congo (UCBC), Congolese Coalition for Transitional Justice (CCTJ), Dynamique de Femmes Juristes (DFJ), Forum of Ituri Women (FOMI), HEAL Africa, ICCN, Mutaani FM, Network for Security Sector Reform & Justice (RRSSJ), Panzi Foundation, Panzi Hospital, Promotion of Youth Basketball (PJB), SOCOAC/Green House, SFVS, Synergy/CREDDHO, Un Jour Nouveau, Yole!
 Africa.

 ECI’s grant-making focuses on four key areas fundamental to strengthening the social and economic capacity of the Congolese to shape their own future:

 ECI supports local organizations training vulnerable youth and former child soldiers in basic education and job skills to help them create a stable economic future for themselves and their families.